Signs you may be a high functioning addict and what you can do

 ~Living a double life in order to keep your secrets

-If any of these behaviors sound like you or someone you love you owe to yourself to get help.
+If any of these behaviors sound like you or someone you love, you owe it to yourself to get help.
 So where do you start?

 The first step is to admit there is a problem.
 Once you have admitted that the addictive behaviors are beginning to negatively impact your life you can begin to get help and find your way back to a healthy balanced life.